Vanipreet/Automated_NAV_Calculation/README.md

 ### [Forward](#forward-1)

 # Introduction
-The purpose of [NAV Calculation.xlsm](https://github.com/Vanipreet/Automated_NAV_Calculation/blob/master/NAV%20Calculation.xlsm) is to create an automated process for the execution of Daily NAV calculation of a fund.
+The purpose of [NAV Calculation.xlsm](https://github.com/Vanipreet/Automated_NAV_Calculation/blob/master/NAV%20Calculation.xlsm) is to create an automated process for the execution of periodic NAV calculation of a fund.
 There are multiple assumptions and pre-requisites that has been kept in place for the smooth execution of this macro.

 # Assumptions
 This macro is built with few assumptions in mind as listed below